 After distribution has been activated you have the option of deactivating by clicking on the Deactivate Public Distribution button.
 This will remove the app from any teams that have installed it aside from the original one you chose.

 Note that this can not be done after your app is published in the app directory.

-Not only can your Slack app do all those things but because it's yours, you and a chosen team of collab:
+Not only can your Slack app do all those things but because it's yours, you and a chosen team of collaborators: